 3. Select Cost-Effective Materials

-Standard commodity resins such as polypropylene (PP), high-density polyethylene (HDPE), and acrylonitrile butadiene styrene (ABS) deliver reliable performance at competitive prices and are readily available.
+The price and usage of materials both influence the injection molding costs.
+For example, standard commodity resins such as polypropylene (PP), high-density polyethylene (HDPE), and acrylonitrile butadiene styrene (ABS) deliver reliable performance at competitive prices and are readily available.

-Optimizing wall thickness and using controlled regrind (where specifications allow) reduces material usage and cost per part.
+Also, optimizing wall thickness and using controlled regrind (where specifications allow) reduces material usage and cost per part.
 We help you choose the right resin based on your functional, environmental, and regulatory needs to avoid expensive over-specification.

 4. Optimize Production Process Efficiency